 Recommended Daily Intake

-- From birth to 6 months — 4 mg (6 IU)
+- from birth to 6 months — 4 mg

-- From 7 to 12 months — 5 mg (7.5 IU)
+- from 7 to 12 months — 5 mg

-- From 1 to 3 years — 6 mg (9 IU)
+- from 1 to 3 years — 6 mg

-- From 4 to 8 years — 7 mg (10.4 IU)
+- from 4 to 8 years — 7 mg

-- From 9 to 13 years — 11 mg (16.4 IU)
+- from 9 to 13 years — 11 mg

 - 14+ years — 15 mg

 Vitamin E Deficiency

-People are rarely deficient in vitamin E as this type of deficiency is usually related to some health condition.
-Since this vitamin is fat-soluble, people with fat-malabsorption disorders are at a higher risk of developing signs of vitamin E deficiency.
+People are rarely deficient in vitamin E as this deficiency is usually related to some health condition.
+However, since this vitamin is fat-soluble, people with fat-malabsorption disorders are at a higher risk of developing signs of vitamin E deficiency.

-Who Should Take Vitamin E Supplements?
+Who Should Take a Vitamin E Supplement?

 Vitamin E Side Effects

-Vitamin E is a powerful antioxidant which protects us from the harmful effects of free radicals.
-In addition, it plays an important role in keeping our immune system strong and healthy.
-Therefore, it is of great importance to add rich sources of this nutrient to our diet.
+Vitamin E is a powerful antioxidant that protects us from the harmful effects of free radicals.
+In addition, it plays a vital role in keeping our immune system strong and healthy.
+Therefore, it is of great importance to add rich vitamin E sources to our diet.
 Fortunately, there is a wide range of foods naturally high in this vitamin.
-Besides consuming vitamin E from food, we can use vitamin E oil to nourish our skin from the outside.
+Moreover, besides consuming vitamin E from food, we can use vitamin E oil to nourish our skin from the outside.

 How much vitamin E should you take daily?